Constance Blaize, Knight of the Prophet

 Feat : Divine Intervention

-Her feat has two effects and lasts for a round:
+Her feat has two effects and lasts for one round:

 - While in her control range, friendly living Faction warrior models gain +1 ARM for each soul token currently on Blaize.